cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 # Blockchain Technology and Cosmos

-Let's begin our journey with a brief review of blockchain technology and how Cosmos came into being.
+Let's begin our journey with a brief review of blockchain technology, how Cosmos came into being, and what it brings to the world:

+* A better DApp user experience.
+* A simplified specialised DApp development experience.
+* Facilitated scalability.
+* Sovereignty to DApps.
+* Speed and fast finality.

 ## The World of Blockchains - From Public General-Purpose to Purpose-Built Chains